Lucas-HGS-Official/MarbleJavaGameEngine/README.md

 # MarbleJavaGameEngine
-Creating a simple game engine to study Java, LWJGL and OpenGL
+A simple game engine to study Java, LWJGL and OpenGL